WebOfTrustInfo/rwot7-toronto/draft-documents/peer-to-peer-degrees-of-trust.md

 statement that one node trusts another.
 These links may be weighted or unweighted, depending on the implementation.
-This web of trust may be created explicitly (e.g. by explicit statements among users) or it may be derived from some other data (e.g. transaction history on a marketplace).
+This web of trust may be created explicitly (e.g. by explicit statements among users) or it may be derived from some other data (e.g. "follows" on a social media platform).

 We do not make any assumptions as to what is represented by a node and what is represented by an edge.
 The most intuitive interpretation is